We are excited to be knee deep in planning summer 2019:

-We are also excited to be switching our on-line registration platforms and software to a more efficient system.
-More info on that coming soon, in the meantime, registration will begin March 1, 2019.
-We’ve kept our 2018 information below for your perusal.
-Be sure to follow us on social media for updates.
+We are also excited to be switching our on-line registration platform to an updated efficient system!
+More info on that coming mid-January.
+In the meantime, registration will begin March 1, 2019.
+Single week-long camp sessions will be as follows:

 Did you know that “salom” is an informal way of saying “hi” in Uzbekistan?
 That the word “stan” is a Persian suffix meaning “land of”?
 Or that the first trade routes that became part of what we know today as “The Silk Road” originated hundreds of years ago in the Central Asian oasis?